Aarhus University Seal

 Job profile

-With their knowledge of how the brain transforms light, sound, and chemical energy into sensory information, and how it combines that information into perceptions of the world, Cognitive Science graduates will be well suited to research and development in the food industry, or in audio technology.
+• Sensory science: You will develop an understanding of how the brain transforms light, sound, and chemical energy into sensory information, and how this information is integrated into ways of perceiving the world.
+This knowledge makes you well suited for jobs in research and development within the food industry or in audio technology.